 (3) Nothing in this Division affects the University’s obligation under section 29(1)(ga) to obtain the Minister’s approval to the grant of a lease for a term that exceeds 21 years.

-[Section 32G inserted by No. 32 of 2016 s.
+[Section 32G inserted: No. 32 of 2016 s.
 123.]

 Subdivision 2 — Power to lease University land for commercial purposes

-[Heading inserted by No. 32 of 2016 s.
+[Heading inserted: No. 32 of 2016 s.
 123.]

 32H.
 University may lease University land for commercial purposes with Ministerial approval